Vinz2008/clock-py/README.md

+# Clock-py
 This project is a clock written in python.
+## Installation
+### Manually

 Put the release extracted in your home folder.